-Going to the SBA for a loan, using your retirement funds, tapping all your personal credit cards or giving up 75% of your idea to an investor are all ideas I have read from the popular magazines.
-The thing is, in every one of these cases you are using your personal credit and not separating you from your business.
+Going to the SBA for a loan, using your retirement funds, tapping all your personal credit cards, or giving up 75% of your idea to an investor are all ideas I have read from popular magazines.
+The thing is, in every one of these cases, you are using your personal credit and not separating yourself from your business.
 You are putting 100% of your credit and assets at risk.

 The evolution of business financing starts with a solid foundation for your business.
 A solid foundation is comprised of several parts.
 The first of which is structuring your business entity appropriately.
-I recommend to every entrepreneur that you use a Sub Chapter S-Corporation, C-Corporation or Limited Liability Company to operate the business.
+I recommend to every entrepreneur that you use a Sub Chapter S-Corporation, C-Corporation, or Limited Liability Company to operate the business.
 This is the first step in separating the business owner from the business.
-The next phase of building the solid foundation is to ensure the business is in compliance with the lending markets.
+The next phase of building a solid foundation is to ensure the business complies with the lending markets.
 Several business owners are surprised when I tell them most lenders we work with when reviewing a credit application will first call directory assistance to see if your phone number is listed.
-It’s a simple check, but it’s the first flag that will be raised for them if the business isn’t listed.
+It’s a simple check, but it’s the first flag raised for them if the business isn’t listed.
 Why would a lender finance a company that doesn’t want anyone to find them?

 RELATED ARTICLES :

 - Battlefield 3: The brand new King of Console FPS Video games?

 - Gifts That Snoop?
 The Internet of Things Is Wrapped in Privacy Concerns

 - The Impact of Technology on the Developing Child

 - A Therapist’s Top five Tips for Making the Most of Therapy

 - The Number One Killer of MacBooks, and How to Avoid It!The Number One Killer of MacBooks, and How to Avoid It!